Coronavirus Information for Families

 Families can also make appointments through the following link: GCH Clinic - Schedule an Appointment

 Families looking for more information about the vaccine are encouraged to contact their child's primary care provider or read this FAQ.

 Mary Caserta, M.D., and Jennifer Nayak, M.D., led local trials for this vaccine in Rochester, for which 75 families volunteered.

 Back to School Resources

 Back-to-school preparations are never easy, but with COVID still circulating and most schools returning to full-time instruction, many parents and children may be anxious.
-Thankfully, due to vaccines for faculty, staff, and students above the age of 12, and mitigations likes masks for younger kids, schools have the ability to re-open safely this fall.

 - GCH Statement on Masking and Schools - Golisano Children’s Hospital, physician-in-chief, professors and doctors in population and behavioral health, emergency medicine, and infectious diseases recommend universal masking as a critical part of bringing children back to school safely.